 Use our template note for the police or show a copy to the attending officers.

-FOR THE ATTENTION OF ATTENDING POLICE OFFICERS
+SHELTER'S ADVICE FOR ATTENDING POLICE OFFICERS

 This property is being occupied under a legal tenancy agreement that falls under the Protection from Eviction Act 1977.

-The landlord MUST apply to court to evict this tenant lawfully.
-ONLY court appointed bailiffs can enforce this.
+The landlord must apply to court to evict this tenant lawfully.
+Only court appointed bailiffs can enforce this.

-Under Section 1 Protection from Eviction Act 1977 any individual who deliberately and unlawfully deprives the occupier of their occupation of this property is committing a criminal offence
+Under section 1 Protection from Eviction Act 1977, any individual who deliberately and unlawfully deprives the occupier of their occupation of this property is committing a criminal offence.

 The same applies to any individual who carries out acts calculated to cause the occupier to give up occupation without following the lawful process.